 What are the Most Common Churn Metrics for Subscriptions Businesses?

-- Average MRR Churn: Typically expressed as the average MRR decrease due to lost customers.
+- Average Recurring Revenue Churn: Typically expressed as the average ARR/MRR decrease due to lost customers.

 How is Churn Used?

 As a function in financial matters, churn is used: